Jeremy0818/Product-Management-Software/README.md

 npm start
 ```

+## How to end the program

+EOF to quit (press Ctrl + D will cause the stdin file descriptor to return end-of-file)

 ## How to test the program
+More tests can be added to the tests folder.
+There are currenlty two test files for Unit testing and API testing.
 ```
 npm test                        // to run all tests npm test <tests/testfile>       // to test a single test suite